Rkirmann/powerswap-uikit/CONTRIBUTING.md

-# Contributing to the LootSwap ecosystem
+# Contributing to the PowerSwap ecosystem

 Thanks for taking the time to contribute !